tonglil/bsonify/readme.md

 **Usage examples**

-- `cat target/test-classes/test-input.txt | java -jar target/bsonify-0.1.jar`
+- In the sources dir: `cat target/test-classes/test-input.txt | java -jar target/bsonify-0.1.jar`
-- `tail logfile.txt | java -jar bsonify-0.1.jar`
+- Jar installed in ~/java: `tail logfile.txt | java -jar ~/java/bsonify-0.2.jar`

 **Todo**

-- Fix echo part of JSON content after it is formatted (stream)
+- Monochrome option
+- Multithreaded unit test to simulate a tail
 - Dark and light options, light is default
 - Compact option prints fields and values in one line, specify line length
 - Debug option which prints the error, for example when the formatter encounters '{asdf}' in the stream it prints: '{<JSON ISSUE: Unexpected character ('a' (code 97)): was expecting double-quote to start field name>asdf}